Southern Pig Pickin’ Cake with Mandarin Oranges

 Jan Meeks generously donated this recipe.
 She says that you will eat so much of this cake, that you’ll make a pig out of yourself.
 This fruity cake is perfect for summer!
 It is cool and refreshing, you are going to love the fluffy pineapple frosting.

 Whenever I have taken this cake to a potluck, the pan always comes back clean.
-This wonderful cake is now one of my favorite cakes, and it may turn out to be one of yours.
+This wonderful cake is now one of my favorites, and it may become one of yours as well.

 Southern Pig Pickin’ Cake is really so good you are going to want to pig out when eating it, what could be better than sharing good times with friends when you can enjoy a pig picking cake?